nadavleva/my-ramen-playground/demo/docs/storage/demo_docs_storage_create-loop-device-for-minikube_.md

      ```

 > **Note:** If Minikube is running as a VM (KVM, VirtualBox), you may need to attach the disk as a virtual disk or use `--mount`.
+> > When running minikube clusters with the Docker driver, all host loop devices are visible inside each cluster node.
+This is normal for privileged containers.
+> Ensure your Ceph OSD configuration uses the correct device (e.g., `/dev/loop1`) as mounted by the setup script.

 ---